 Increasing the percentage of students who graduate high school with improved ACT composite and benchmark scores will allow for more students to start their next phase in life on the pathways necessary for success.

-- ACT Online Registration Guide (opens in new window) – This step-by-step guide is especially useful for those helping students register online.
+- ACT Online Registration Guide (Link opens in new window) – This step-by-step guide is especially useful for those helping students register online.

 FREE AFTER SCHOOL ACT PREP WORKSHOPS (open to all grade levels)

 These will be available for the upcoming February, April, and June tests–the two weeks prior to each.
 Signups will be available shortly, and you can find the links here.

 Yes, you read that correctly!
 Now, there’s a FREE ACT Prep solution for you during the day, as well!

 Athletics or activities keeping you away from the ACT Prep Workshops after school?

 Consult Mrs. Calvert for additional information.

 *Fee Waiver Eligibility Requirements (Link opens in new window)